labsyspharm/minerva-public-website/docs/usage/additional-customization.md

 parent: How to Use Minerva
 nav_order: 17
 ---
-After your story is exported (with the "Publish" button), you can manually edit the exhibit.json file, which follows [this schema](https://labsyspharm.github.io/minerva-story/json-schema/exhibit/build/).

 ## Additional Customization

-Manual edits to the exhibit.json file allow further customization than possible with the UI.
+After your story is exported (with the "Publish" button), you can manually edit the `exhibit.json` file, which follows [this schema](https://labsyspharm.github.io/minerva-story/json-schema/exhibit/build/).
+Manual edits to the `exhibit.json` file allow further customization than possible with the user interface.

+Here we list the <span style="color: #1DC690;">**Minerva Story**</span> customizations that are currently only available with this method.
+In time, we will add these features to the user interface.

 ### Lensing Configuration